havenotfear/mirror-server-deploy/README.md

-# mirror-server-deploy
-Deployment of Magic Mirror Server
+# Deployment of Magic Mirror Server